-The federal Fostering Connections to Success and Increasing Adoptions Act of 2008 (P.L.
+The federal Fostering Connections to Success and Increasing Adoptions Actof 2008 (P.L.
 110-351) was signed into law on October 7, 2008.
-"Fostering Connections," as the bill is commonly known, will improve the lives of children and youth in foster care and increase the likelihood that they will be able to leave the foster care system to live permanently with relative caregivers or adoptive families.
+"Fostering Connections," as the bill is commonly known, was designed to improve the lives of children and youth in foster care and increase the likelihood that they will be able to leave the foster care system to live permanently with relative caregivers or adoptive families.
 The law accomplishes this by extending and providing services for relatives, children in foster care, tribal nations, and adoptive families.
 The 81st Texas legislature in 2009 gave support for implementation of items beginning October 1, 2010.

 Support for Relative Caregivers

 See Kinship Care to get information on:

 - Permanency Care Assistance (aka Kinship Guardianship Assistance)